Akuli/jou/README.md

 1. Install the dependencies:
     ```
-    # pkgin install bash clang git gmake
+    # pkgin install bash clang git gmake python313
     ```
+    You don't need to install Python 3.13 specifically.
+    Any reasonably new version of Python will work.
-    Optionally `diffutils` can be installed for coloured diff outputs.
+    You may also want to install `diffutils` for coloured diff outputs.
 2. Download and compile Jou.
     ```
     $ git clone https://github.com/Akuli/jou